 - Massage: A lot of people carry their tension in their necks which results in muscle spasms of upper back and neck.
 A great way to reduce this is getting a massage from a professional or a friend/family member.

 - Sleeping Position: So many people complain of neck pain when they wake up in the morning.
 Reducing this can be hard because when you are asleep your subconscious brain and body will do what it wants.
-But general guidelines is to get a pillow that will support your head so that you’re spine from your tailbone all the way to your skull is roughly in a straight line (see previous blog that goes into more depth).
+But general guidelines is to get a pillow that will support your head so that your spine from your tailbone all the way to your skull is roughly in a straight line (see previous blog that goes into more depth).

 Remember if pain or stiffness persist or if you have numbness or tingling/pins and needles radiating into your arms/hand see your physician or talk to a trusted physical therapist.